-Therefore, the monitoring and reporting of operational risks occurs within Alcentra and BNY EMEA-region risk oversight functions as well as decision-making forums such as new business and risk committees.
+Therefore, the monitoring and reporting of operational risks occurs within Alcentra and BNY EMEAregion risk oversight functions as well as decision-making forums such as new business and risk committees.

 Alcentra uses the ORMF to capture, analyse and monitor its operational risks.
 The tools used to manage the operational risks of the business are outlined below.
-These tools are mandated through individual operational risk polices.
 These activities are prescribed through the enterprise operational risk program, assessment systems and related processes, including but not limited to: